lee2sman/archiving-artist-spaces/devlog.md

 ### 2023-04-08

-Wow, it's been 2 months since my last update.

 Gas.gallery is online!
 We published and announced the web archive at the beginning of the week.
 I spent the past many months working on it with Caleb.
-The last month up to launch was spent uploading and organizing content, and lots of bug smashing with Caleb, with some additional help from Andrew, and even a css fix suggestion by Amelia.
+The last month up to launch was spent uploading and organizing content, and lots of bug smashing with Caleb, with some additional help from Andrew and Amelia.
 I'm happy with the site and excited for people to view it.

 [gas.gallery](https://gas.gallery)

-I've been continuing to meet with NYU law, who is providing me counsel on the archives and best practices to share with DIY spaces attempting to build same.
+I've been continuing to meet with NYU Technology and Law Clinic, who is providing me counsel on the archives and best practices to share with DIY spaces attempting to build same.
 This is ongoing with approximately bi-monthly meetings.
 The next archive to complete is Little Berlin.

 I was accepted for two workshops, at ISEA in Paris late May, and at HASTAC (peer-reviewed) in June.
 HASTAC will also feature an exhibition of the archives.
-Time to complete these!

-Other thoughts:

-Menu Diving (!) interfaces.

-CLI - using fzf to dig deeper through menus.

-Lua/Love2d-built simple folder + text browser concept.
+Spent time considering and alternative OS considerations for browsing archives via the file system, including through GUI file systems, CLI, and through TUI.
+Also spent time working with fzf fuzzy finder to build Text User Interfaces.
+Another potential point to investigate would be using Lua/Love2d to build simple GUI based on folders and text, like a browser client concept.
+Would work offline.

-Roku channel as archive distribution/presentation tool?
+Researched creation of Roku channels as potential archive distribution and presentation tool.

 [Roku Direct Publishing](https://developer.roku.com/en-gb/docs/direct-publisher/overview.md)

 [Roku Hello World sideloaded app example](https://developer.roku.com/en-gb/docs/developer-program/getting-started/hello-world.md)
-Also:

-Watched a tutorial from Rhizome on using Conifer (former: webrecorder).
-It's a cool tool.
-Nice web UI.
-Has free and paid features.
+Attended online tutorial from Rhizome on using Conifer (former: webrecorder) with its free and paid features.

 ### 2023-01-31

 Some recent events:

-* My talk and workshop for the Digital Literature for Social Good Unconference went really well!
+* My talk and workshop for the Digital Literature for Social Good Unconference went well.
 A great first run-through of publicly presenting and walking folks through some of the ideas, methodology, design process, etc.
 * Visited the Internet Archive, interviewed Brewster Kahle, attended Public Domain Day 2023!
 This was really fun.
 * Met with legal team from NYU
 * Finishing draft archive for GAS